epinio/docs/docs/howtos/install_epinio_on_rancher.md

 On the next screen, you can select a namespace where the deployment will happen.
 You also have to set a name for the deployment.

-The following screen is where you can configure Epinio according to your needs.</br>
+The following screen is where you can configure Epinio according to your needs.<br />
 The 2 most important settings here are:
 - `Domain`: [Explained here](../installation/dns_setup.md)
 - `Access control allow origin`:  It is mandatory to insert your Rancher dashboard URL into this field.
 It basically allows Rancher to talk with the Epinio API.

-Once everything is configured, click on the install button and then wait a few minutes for the installation to complete.</br>
+Once everything is configured, click on the install button and then wait a few minutes for the installation to complete.<br />
 After that follow the instructions given by the Helm install command output.

 ## Access the Epinio menu